 Download the Latest Sightings app and find wildlife sightings like this in real time.

 “Squeals of desperation filled the air as the warthog fought on.
 The high intensity movement along with the dust that encompassed the two stunned the leopard momentarily; the warthog took its chance to make a run for it.
 It zigzagged through the bushes, using its speed and agility to escape.
 But it was not enough”

 A leopard’s diet will consist of only meat.
 Leopards are carnivores and will eat anything from rodents to medium sized antelope.

-“Perhaps inexperience and overambition were the two main factors in this leopard’s loss.
+“Perhaps inexperience and overambition were the two main factors in this leopard’s struggle.
 A young leopard challenging a fully grown warthog, the odds were always stacked against the feline.
 However, against all odds the leopard was able to somehow overpower the warthog and in the end was rewarded with a meal.
 The leopard eventually bit into the heart of the warthog and ended its life.”